mgnfy-view/mobility-protocol/README.md

 git clone https://github.com/mgnfy-view/mobility-protocol.git
 ```

-cd into the repo, and install the necessary dependencies,
+cd into the repo and build the project,

 ```shell
 cd mobility-protocol